boc-tothefuture/boc-tothefuture.github.com/_posts/2016-11-28-bluebox-optimizing.md

 <br>

 # Optimizing remote testing
-In a [previous article]({% post_url 2016-11-19-bluebox-testing %}) I laid out all the reasons to test remotely using Bluebox.
+A [previous article]({% post_url 2016-11-19-bluebox-testing %}) described all the reasons to test remotely using Bluebox.
 This post is going to focus on how to create a systematic approach to optimizing the test times for remote testing in bluebox.

 # Previous Articles